ProvableHQ/welcome/documentation/developer/language/09_circuits.md

 It must be included as an argument in the circuit function signature.

-The circuit function must be called using dot `.` syntax (Similar to rust syntax) The instantiated circuit variable must also be defined as mutable `mut`.
+The circuit function must be called using dot `.` syntax (Similar to rust syntax) The instantiated circuit variable must be defined using a `let` declaration.

 All functions which do not contain the `self` or `mut self` keyword are considered static.
 They must be called using double colon `::` syntax.